-Given the nature of the Board we do not consider that these changes will have a significant impact on the financial statements when the standards are effective.
+Given the nature of the Board we do not consider that these changes will have a significant impact on the financial statements.

 Controls testing

 In respect of the financial statements, we identify the constituent account balances and significant classes of transactions and focus our work on identified risks.
 Determining the most effective balance of internal controls and substantive audit testing enables us to ensure the audit process runs smoothly and with the minimum disruption to the Board's finance team.